Capthiron/mealhub/README.md

 To run locally, `yarn`, then `yarn start`, then open https://localhost:8000

 ## Contribute with your Recipe
+1. Fork the project.

-Add an `index.md` file containing your recipe to the content folder.
+2. Add an `index.md` file containing your recipe to the content folder.
 For example `index.md` in `content/blog/your-blog-title/`.

-To have them added to [MealHub](https://quick-meal.ml) just open a PR for your contribution.
+3. To have them added to [MealHub](https://quick-meal.ml) just create a **pull request** with your contribution.

 ### Basic `index.md` Template
 ```